anonchihaya0908/Clotho/README.md

 - **Reset**: Click "🔄 Reset" to restore default settings
 - **Validate**: Click "✓ Validate" to check configuration syntax

+#### Security (CSP) Note
+- The webview uses a strict Content Security Policy by default.
+- Setting `clotho.webview.allowUnsafeEval` now defaults to `false` (more secure).
+- Only set it to `true` if a specific library requires `'unsafe-eval'`.
+Change via VS Code Settings → Extensions → Clotho.

 ### Creating New File Pairs

 #### Method 1: Command Palette